What Does Errors and Omissions Insurance Cover?

 What Impacts E&O Insurance Cost?

-Insurance costs for errors and omissions insurance will be impacted by some of these factors:
+Many factors impact how much errors and omissions coverage will cost will be impacted by some of these factors:

-- The number of employees: The more employees that work for your business, the more it will cost your company.
-(E&O coverage is often calculated per employee).
+- The number of employees/company size: The more employees that work for your business, the more it will cost your company.
+Fewer employees will cost you less.
+(E&O coverage is often calculated on a per-employee basis).

 - Years in business: If your business has a good reputation and few claims in the years you've been operating, it means that your risk of a future claim is pretty low—so E&O insurance may cost less.

 - Claims history: Have you filed a lot of insurance claims?
 This will negatively impact your insurance costs.
-But you’ll get a better quote for your premium if you have fewer claims on record for your business.
+You’ll get a better quote for your premium if you have fewer claims on record for your business.

-- Insurance company: It's important to work with a professional to get multiple quotes because costs will vary between different insurance companies.
+- Insurance company: It's important to work with a professional to get multiple quotes because costs will vary between different insurance providers.

-The cost of an errors and omissions insurance policy increases as you choose higher limits on your policies.
+The cost of an errors and omissions insurance policy increases as you choose higher limits:

-- The average cost of a $1 million policy is around $750 per year
+- The average cost of a $500 per occurrence limit/$1 million aggregate policy is around $750 per year

 - You can expect to pay around $930 a year for a $2 million policy

-The amount of coverage that's necessary for professional liability insurance is determined based on your specific business.
+The amount of coverage that's necessary for professional liability policies is determined based on your specific business.
+Real estate agents will likely need more coverage than an artist.
 We always recommend that you speak with an insurance agent to determine the coverage limits you need and what you might pay for an errors and omissions insurance policy.

 How You Can Save on Errors and Omissions Insurance Costs

 Small business owners can do a few things to decrease the cost of their business insurance package: